Your Cat's Nail Health

 Seeing their cat's nails look dry and brittle can be very concerning for pet parents.
 While the cause can simply be shedding, other possible reasons may require a closer look, such as:

-• Broken Nails: One of the most urgent causes is a broken nail.
-This will require an examination by your primary care veterinarian to treat the nail and determine the cause.
+- Broken Nails: One of the most urgent causes is a broken nail.
+This will require an examination by your primary care veterinarian to treat the nail injury and determine the cause.

-• Health Issues: Certain health issues can result in symptoms like paw licking, limping, pain, and more.
-Your veterinarian will need to perform an exam to determine the condition behind these symptoms.
+- Health Issues: Certain health issues can result in symptoms like paw licking, limping, pain, and more.
+Your licensed veterinarian will need to perform a physical exam to determine the condition behind these symptoms.

-• Disorders: Two nail disorders can cause issues for your cat.
+- Disorders: Two nail disorders can cause issues for your cat.
 These include onychorrhexis (a medical term for brittle nails) and onychomadesis (which means the nails are peeling excessively).
-Both require an accurate diagnosis and treatment plan.
+Both require an accurate diagnosis and proper treatment plan.

-• Age: As your cat gets older, they may begin to experience brittle nails, which are sometimes caused by age-related conditions like arthritis.
-If your cat's joints are causing them pain, they may spend less time attempting to scratch to help clear away the old layer of their nail.
+- Age: As your cat gets older, they may begin to experience brittle nails, which are sometimes caused by age-related conditions like arthritis.
+If your cat's joints are causing them real pain, they may spend less time attempting to scratch to help clear away the old layer of their healthy nail.

-• Nail Clippers: The nail clippers you use can affect the health of your cat's nails.
-When clippers are used incorrectly or are dull, they can cause your cat's nails to start splintering.
+- Nail Clippers: The nail clippers you use can affect the health of your cat's nails.
+When cat nail clippers are used incorrectly or are dull, they can cause your cat's nails to start splintering.

-• Shedding: As mentioned above, nail shedding is a natural process.
-This can lead to split cat nails, allowing the old layer to pull away and the fresh nail to emerge.
+- Shedding: As mentioned above, nail shedding is a natural process.
+This can lead to nail splits, allowing the old layer to pull away and the fresh nail to emerge.

-• Chronic Nail Biting: Grooming isn't limited to the fur; your cat will also clean their nails.
+- Chronic Nail Biting: Grooming routine isn't limited to the fur; your cat will also clean their nails.
 Unfortunately, issues like anxiety, thyroid conditions, and fungal infections can lead to excessive nail biting.

 While there may be instances where the split nail is natural and does not need further care, other cases may require you to tend to the area.